toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 In the organization view, at the top right of the project list, you will find the buttons to create an app or a package.
 Click on the relevant button to start the process.

 # Create an app
 ![Create app|16/9](create-an-app.webp)

 1. **Select organization**: The organization is pre-selected based on your account settings.
-2. **Choose visibility**: Decide who can see your app and select public or private.
-(Note: Private apps require a paid plan)
+2. **Choose visibility**: Decide who should be able to see your app and select `public` or `private`.
 3. **Choose a template**:
-   - Blank Template: Start with a fresh, empty app.
-   - Toddle Template: Choose from available toddle templates.
+   - Built in templates: Choose from available toddle templates.
-   - Community Template: Pick from community-contributed templates.
+   - Community template: Pick from community-contributed templates.

 After selecting the template, you will be directed to the editor to start working.

 # Create a package
 ![Create package|16/9](create-a-package.webp)

 1. **Choose organization**: The organization is pre-selected based on your account settings.